Concordium/concordium-rust-smart-contracts/CTS1.rst

 The parameter is a list of transfers and is serialized as:
 1 byte representing the number of transfers followed by the bytes for this number of transfers.
-Each transfer is serialized as: a :ref:`TokenID`, a :ref:`TokenAmount`, the token owner address :ref:`Address` and the receiving address :ref:`Receiver`.
+Each transfer is serialized as: a :ref:`CTS-TokenID`, a :ref:`CTS-TokenAmount`, the token owner address :ref:`CTS-Address` and the receiving address :ref:`CTS-Receiver`.

 .. note::